David Wilks: Federal politics

 and the 'Standing Joint Committee on Scrutiny of Regulations'.
 In the House of Commons, Wilks used his time on the floor on June 15, 2011, to describe why he sees the New Democratic Party as a "radical hard left" political party.
 Following the high-profile kidnapping of a three-year-old boy from his hometown of Sparwood, Wilks introduced a private members bill (C-299) which would create a five-year minimum sentence for people convicted of kidnapping a person under the age of 16.

 Wilks' comments about the 2012 Canadian federal budget made national headlines in May 2012.
 Speaking at a meeting with constituents in Revelstoke, Wilks stated his belief that the omnibus budget bill should be split into a series of smaller bills, but that as a backbench MP, he had little alternative but to vote in favour because "that's how Ottawa works."
 Answering questions from the audience, he indicated that he and other backbenchers had little influence or input on the budget legislation.
 Two videos of Wilks' comments were posted online, with his permission.
 Shortly after the story broke, Wilks released a statement to the effect that he was in full support of the budget bill.

 During the 2015 Canadian federal election, Wilks made headlines for saying that it was "not fair" for Canadians to expect the government to take action on missing and murdered Indigenous women and that the matter should be dealt with simply as part of "missing and murdered people" in general, without using the term "Indigenous."
 Wilks ended up losing his seat to Wayne Stetski of the NDP in one of the closest races of the country by just 282 votes.

 In 2018 Wilks let his name stand for Mayor for the District of Sparwood.
-He was successful for a four-year term which will end in 2022.
+He was successful for a four-year term that was renewed in 2022.
+In 2024 Wilks was elected a Director at Large for the Union of British Columbia Municipalities at the convention in September.